SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step4-Configure-Cloud-Connector/README.md

 **Initial Configuration**

-To configure the SCC, Login to [SAP Cloud Connector](https://hostname:port), where the "hostname" is the hostname of the machine on which the connector is installed, and the port number is the one configured during installation.
+To configure the SCC, Login to SAP Cloud Connector using the URL "https://hostname:port", where the "hostname" is the hostname of the machine on which the connector is installed, and the port number is the one configured during installation.
 The default port number is 8443.

 ![plot](./images/scc_logon.png)